About

 Like

-6. Dale Johnson says:
+6. Dale Johnson's avatar Dale Johnson says:

 Just finished Markswoman and I’m a few hours into Mahimata.
 Great stories, engaging characters and a well developed world for them to occupy.
 As a father of two daughters, I very much appreciate strong female characters in books and yours are some of the best I’ve had the pleasure to read and follow in their adventures.
 Thank you for sharing your art with us.